-- 1. Within a week you should write a letter of intent stating your interest in their program. - received the letter and express your interest again. - 3.
-Around January 1st or just before the due date of the first deposit, call or email the school again. - 4.
-Towards the end of January, provide the school with an academic (if you did well) and/or experience update letter-be sure

-- 5. Call the school again to verify they have received your documents and express your interest. - 6.
-Continually provide the school updates on any new experiences and make contact before the next wave of acceptances (if applicable).
+- Within a week you should write a letter of intent stating your interest in their program. - 2.
+Call the school and confirm they have received the letter and express your interest again. - first deposit, call or email the school again. - 4.
+Towards the end of January, provide the school with an academic (if you did well) and/or experience update letter-be sure to also send your updated transcript to AADSAS for verification (if you did well or if they request it). - Call the school again to verify they have received your documents and express your interest. - Continually provide the school updates on any new experiences and make contact before the next wave of acceptances (if applicable).
 You can use the SDN Forums to see when they traditionally send out acceptances.
 These usually occur after deposit dates.

 While I know being waitlisted is very stressful, try to stay optimistic and persevere.
 Schools are interested in candidates who want to be at their school and by showing interest, they would much rather admit you into the program over a person with similar qualifications who hasn't shown interest.
-Waitlists do move. and some schools dig quite deep into their waitlists.
+Waitlists do move, and some schools dig quite deep into their waitlists.
 Admissions personnel at certain schools mentioned movement of 50+ people who eventually get accepted into their program off the waitlist.
 At the back of the ADEA Official Guide to Dental Schools there is a table showing the number of interviews and acceptance offers given out from each school.
 (A few schools don't release the complete results).